-As CES is traditionally the annual stage on which the major TV brands unveil their coming TVs for the year, Samsung surprised everyone by going against the grain this week.
+As CES is traditionally the annual stage on which the major TV brands unveil their coming TVs for the year, Samsung surprised everyone by going against the grain.

 Perhaps Samsung’s idiosyncrasy shouldn’t come as much of a shock.
 After all, while rivals were announcing their new OLEDs at last year’s CES, Samsung played maverick, introducing QLED (quantum dot light emitting diode), the Korean giant's new take on quantum dot technology.

 We did the rounds with its 2017 QE55Q7F and QE65Q7F QLED TVs, and while they were generally impressive, they let themselves down by sacrificing black level performance for colour vibrancy, and concerning viewing angles.

 As well as shining a light on future tech, Samsung is addressing such issues in its next generation of QLEDs.
 And here’s how…

 2018 QLED TV range

 While still running with QLED technology, Samsung has gone back to the drawing board and made changes to pixel structure and optics for its 2018 TV range.

 The aim: to minimize blooming and improve black detail, and peak brightness in small image details.

 While its 2017 QLED TVs were edge-lit, and not really up to displaying 2000 nits of brightness without backlight clouding, the new range will have direct, full-array local dimming backlight as opposed to zonal dimming, with potentially thousands of dimming zones.